 Use MAC (Media Access Control) Filters to allow or deny LAN (Local Area Network) computers by their MAC addresses from accessing the Network.
 You can either manually add a MAC address or select the MAC address from the list of clients that are currently connected to the Broadband Router.

-Configure MAC Select Turn MAC Filtering Off, allow MAC Filtering: addresses listed below, or deny MAC addresses listed below from the drop-down menu.
+Configure MAC Select Turn MAC Filtering Off, Turn MAC Filtering ON access the network from the drop-down menu.